ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-container/index.md

 enterprise: true
 ---

-This section describes how to specify an alternative chart container to the default grid-provided popup window.
+This section shows how to specify an alternative chart container to the default grid-provided popup window.

 Displaying the generated chart within the grid-provided popup window will suit most needs.
-However you may wish to display the chart in a different location.
-For example, your application may already have popup windows and you wish to use the same library for consistency.
+However, you may wish to display the chart in a different location.
+For example, your application may already have popup windows, and you wish to use the same library for consistency.

 ## Specifying Chart Container